To get started with Nimble Create, Create a New Template. From here you can author your content and apply your formatting.

 Before creating a template from scratch, we recommend exploring existing templates

-In the tab bar, click, or in Salesforce Classic, click
+In the tab bar, open the App Launcher, or in Salesforce Classic, click

 - Click Templates.

 In Template Name, enter the unique name by which to identify the Template.

 Systemif you want to see all records regardless of ownership.
 Typically you will select

 Userif you want to see only records that you own.